21st Panzer Division: 1941–1942

+In late April and into May, the 5th Light Division was joined by elements of 15th Panzer Division forming the Afrika Corps.
+In late summer the 90th Light Infantry Division was formed and joined the Africa Corps.
+On 15 August 1941, the 5th Light Division was redesignated 21st Panzer Division.

 After being renamed the 21st Panzer Division, the unit did not enjoy any particular success throughout the remainder of the year.
 The British regrouped and were reinforced, and formed the British Eighth Army made up of XIII Corps and XXX Corps.
 Eighth Army launched Operation Crusader on 18 November 1941, which forced Rommel to retreat to El Agheila by the end of the year, allowing the British to re-occupy Cyrenaica and lift the siege of Tobruk.
 The 21st Panzer, along with 15th Panzer Division, did score a notable victory over XXX Corps (and in particular the 7th Armoured Division) on 22 November at Sidi Rezegh and broke through to the Egyptian border, posing a threat to the Eighth Army.
 Over-stretched supply lines and the urgent need to assist the Axis forces around Tobruk, which were being hard-pressed by XIII Corps, obliged them to withdraw.
 On returning to Sidi Rezegh, the division lost Major-General Johann von Ravenstein, who was captured while on reconnaissance during 29 November.

-Although joined by the 90th Light Infantry Division (90th Light Infantry Division after 27 November 1941), a formation which was also made up from an assortment of smaller elements in August 1941, the German forces in this theatre were still vulnerable.
+Although joined by the Special Use Division Africa (90th Light Infantry Division after 27 November 1941), a formation which was also made up from an assortment of smaller elements in August 1941, the German forces in this theatre were still vulnerable.
 In the early months of 1942 the supply situation improved, with the British island fortress of Malta coming under intense air attack, allowing Axis supply convoys from Italy to get through.
 The British Operation Acrobat was planned to drive the DAK back to Tripoli, but a quick counter-offensive by Rommel surprised the British and pushed them back out of Cyrenaica.
 Reaching Derna by 3 February 1942, the 21st Panzer was the linchpin of the assault.
 Just days earlier, on 30 January 1942, Major General Georg von Bismarck was appointed as the new divisional commander.